jeffbahns/elevator-challenge/README.md

 #### MasterControl
 Receives the initial constraints for the simulation and creates the `Elevator` and `FloorControl` objects within it, which it will interact with and oversee their operations

+It watches for requests from each floor, and determines which elevator is optimal to handle the request.
+It then sends that elevator a new destination to jet towards.

 #### FloorControl
-Receives requests from the user on the floor which it lives on, and stores those in a queue, which will be read by the  `MasterControl`
+This is essentially a queue wrapper.
+It receives requests from the user on the floor which it lives on, and stores those in a queue.
+The `MasterControl` will read these instructions and take control from here.

-This is essentially a queue wrapper

 #### Elevator
-This class is not responsible for any groundbreaking decision or logic, it is sent directions from `MasterControl`
+This class is not responsible for any groundbreaking decision or logic, that is all decided in `MasterControl`.
+But, it is responsible for taking direction.
+It stores a list of stops it needs to make, as well as many other member variables.
+With all of this in mind, it moves where it needs to move, stops where it needs stop, and reports its' decisions along the way.

+#

+### Pseudo/JavaScript/Design Syntax
 ```
 MasterControl {
     numElevators: integer